 "Withdraw!?
 Are you insane?"

 "Sylv, listen to me.
 Every unit had been committed today.
 Half our formations lie in ruins, and the remainder are exhausted and bleeding.
-Meanwhile, our enemy might have utilized at most sixty percent of his combat troops!
+Meanwhile, our enemy might have utilized at most seventy percent of his combat troops!